 Scott D. Eads

 For the past several consecutive years, Scott has been recognized by Chambers & Partners as among the top IP litigation attorneys in the state of Oregon.
-His clients have included leading pharmaceutical companies, world-famous publishers, makers of anti-virus software, digital music providers, medical device manufacturers, agricultural and agrochemical companies.
+His clients have included leading semiconductor and pharmaceutical companies, world-famous publishers, makers of anti-virus software, digital music providers, medical device manufacturers, agricultural and agrochemical companies.
 In addition to district court litigation, Scott has acted as lead trial counsel in inter partes review proceedings before the Patent Trial and Appeal Board, as well as in PTO reexamination proceedings.
 In addition to litigation and trial of IP disputes, Scott counsels his clients on company-critical intellectual property strategies.
 Scott is also co-editor of Schwabe’s weekly IP newsletter Fresh From the Bench.

 - Representing a medical device maker in a patent infringement suit involving a continuous glucose monitoring device for diabetics.
 AgaMatrix v.
-Decom (Oregon).
+Dexcom (Oregon).

 - Represented a generic drug maker in a patent infringement suit involving the right to sell generic version of atorvastatin calcium (Lipitor®).
 Pfizer v.
 Mylan (Delaware).

 - Won summary judgment dismissal of patent claim against a medical device manufacturer in an infringement suit involving a genetically modified reverse transcriptase.
 Invitrogen v.
 Becton Dickinson (Delaware).

 - Won summary judgment dismissal of patent counterclaim for a semiconductor equipment manufacturer, in a patent infringement suit involving methods for metallizing semiconductor wafers.
 Semitool v.
 Novellus (Oregon).